forum Trapped in the Encante (reboot) | o/o or small group | closed

 @lavender_ladybug group

 Marli's head tilted ever so slightly to the left while she tried to decipher what he meant.
 The words all made sense, and perhaps it was sound logic in this world, but she couldn't quite comprehend what misfortunes might follow her in a place like this.
 She stared right back at him for several seconds before until another blot of red entered her vision.
-After the first instinct to swipe it away, she remembered that she'd meant to inspect it earlier, and tugged it more deliberately in front of her eyes instead.
+After the first instinct to swipe it away, she remembered that she'd meant to inspect it earlier, and tugged it more deliberately in front of her peepers instead.
 "Changes like…" Marli squinted at the ginger strands of hair.
 She tugged it again only to find it firmly attached to her head.
 Pulling more hair into her grip, she found the rest—thankfully—still brown surrounding its forgein companions.

 @Tired-but-passionate